 14. Standing Committees.
 To assist it in discharging its responsibilities, the Board has appointed three standing committees, namely the (i) Audit Committee, (ii) Compensation and Management Succession Committee, and (iii) Nominating and Corporate Governance Committee.
-The Audit Committee is responsible for representing the Board in discharging its oversight responsibilities relating to the accounting, reporting and financial practices of the Company and its subsidiaries, including the appointment and oversight of the Company's independent auditors.
-The Compensation and Management Succession Committee is responsible for overseeing the overall compensation structure and significant policies and programs for the Company.
+The Audit Committee is responsible for representing the Board in discharging its oversight responsibilities relating to the accounting, reporting and financial practices of the Company and its subsidiaries, including the appointment and oversight of the Company’s independent auditors.
+The Compensation and Management Succession Committee is responsible for overseeing the Company’s overall compensation philosophy, policies and programs, and for assisting the Board in discharging its responsibilities relating to compensation of the Chief Executive Officer and other executive officers.
 It is also responsible for making recommendations concerning executive succession.
 The Nominating and Corporate Governance Committee is responsible for identifying and recommending qualified candidates to become Board members; it also has the responsibility for overseeing the Company’s corporate governance policies.
 The Audit Committee, Compensation and Management Succession Committee and Nominating and Corporate Governance Committee are comprised solely of independent directors.
 In addition, directors who serve on the Audit Committee and the Compensation and Management Succession Committee must meet additional, heightened independence criteria applicable to directors serving on these committees under New York Stock Exchange listing standards.
 The Board typically appoints the new committees, committee members and chairpersons each year following the election of the new Board of Directors at the annual meeting of shareholders.
 The Board may also create new committees, or disband existing committees, as the business of the Company shall from time to time require.
 The current committee charters and members are maintained on the Company’s website.

 15. Meetings.
 The Board of Directors generally meets at least quarterly at regularly scheduled meetings.
 In addition to these regularly scheduled meetings, the Board holds special meetings to address specific issues as circumstances require.
 The Board committees meet as necessary for the conduct of their business, and generally meet at least quarterly.
 The directors are generally expected to attend shareholder meetings and meetings of the Board and committees in person and to participate in Board and committee meetings by telephone if they are unable to attend in person.
 The agendas for Board meetings are set by the Chairman and the Chief Executive Officer, with the input of members of management.
 The Chair of each committee, with management input, sets the agenda for their respective committee meetings, incorporating such Board agenda items that fall within the scope of the committee’s responsibilities.
 Any member of the Board may suggest an item be included on the agenda for consideration by the full Board or the relevant committee.
 The chairs of the committees report to the full Board the highlights of their committee meetings.
 The Board and its committees also take action from time to time by written consent, which has the same effect as if the action had been adopted at a meeting.